A good quality dog bed is priceless. They provide insulation, personal space, support, shed and dander control, injury prevention, and protection.

 Insulation is critical in protecting your dog from the heat in the summer and the cold in the winter by providing similar insulation as does a house.
 Good examples of beds to provide insulation include the All Season Snuggly Sleeper Dog Bed and Orthopedic Heated Dog Bed.

-Some dogs have joint issues and bone problems so support and cushioning is necessary.
+Some dogs have hip dysplasia, joint issues and bone problems so support and cushioning is necessary.
 Beds like the Deluxe Orthopedic Mattress and SSS Orthocare Orthopedic Dog Bed were designed to take the weight off of sore joints, bones, etc. in dogs ailing from joint issues caused by weight, age, or other health problems.

 Nobody wants a layer of dog hair on their bed or couch.
 A dog bed will help provide allergy and dog cleanup relief because it localizes that dog hair to his/her bed which can be more easily cleaned.
 Try Pipe Dreams Pet Bed and any Indoor/Outdoor beds for this purpose because they are easy to clean!